 Signals from the frontier.
 Projects happening now that illuminate — from different angles and at different scales — what becomes possible when genuinely different ways of knowing are brought into sustained encounter with hard problems.

-Each case study names what it demonstrates — and names its limit.
+Each case study identifies what it demonstrates — and acknowledges its limit.
 The limit is not a criticism.
 It is the map of where the next attempt must begin.

 What shared purpose can achieve across the deepest national competition — and what it cannot.